Queens-DWrI/qc_voices_docs/resize.md

 # Resizing and cropping images

 One tricky part of contributing to a blog is cropping and resizing images so they fit well in the design of the site.
-This isn't an exact science, and sometimes will try your patience as you try to get things looking the way you want.
+This isn't an exact science, and will sometimes try your patience as you try to get things looking the way you want.
 [Don't panic!](panic.md) Image editing is a useful skill, and the time you spend on it will pay off later.

 ## Using Pinta

 For this section, we'll be using Pinta, a simple photo editing tool available for Windows and OSX.
+(If you have trouble getting Pinta to install on Windows, use [Paint.NET](http://www.getpaint.net/download.html), which is very similar.)
 If you already have a favorite image editing tool, feel free to use that to resize and crop images for the blog.
 Pinta is much simpler to use than Photoshop, and is also free.

 ### Crop an image